A Reliable Guide to Plan Vacation with Accessible Transit

 • Buses: “Many buses have lifts or ramps for boarding and allow you to travel with your mobility aid.
 Other buses have low-level floors that allow access from the curb, other buses may not have boarding devices.
 If you need assistance, let the transportation company know at least 48 hours in advance.
 The transportation company will ensure that an accessible bus service meets your needs”.

 4. Arrival: “You have arrived at your destination!
 Now it’s time to collect your luggage and exit the terminal.
 You can ask staff to assist you from your seat through the terminal.
-Many large communities have a variety of accessible transportation such as taxis, buses and rental cars.
+Many large communities have a variety of accessible transportation such as taxis, buses, and rental cars.
 The best thing to do is arrange your transportation ahead of time.

-Most importantly, relax, consider the travel to and from your destination as part of the whole vacation adventure!
+Most importantly, relax, and consider the travel to and from your destination as part of the whole vacation adventure!
 Here’s to vacations that are great fun and filled with lasting memories for all!

 Accessible vacations for people with disabilities: